All Episodes

 And statistically, it's huge.

-Um there are five and a half million caregiver families in the United States.
+There are five and a half million caregiver families in the United States.

-And it's it boggles the mind to know that these people are within our population, and yet these families are rather invisible to us.
+And it boggles the mind to know that these people are within our population, and yet these families are rather invisible to us.

-Is there uh is there somewhere people can go?
+Is there somewhere people can go?

 Is there something people can do to help the families, as you say, to help the caregivers of these wounded veterans?